Trade secrets, know-how, and confidential information

-- A customer list contains customers' names, addresses, telephone numbers and other contact information.
+- A customer list contains customers' names, addresses, phone numbers and other contact information.

-- All that information is public information, and can be reproduced from any telephone directory.
+- All that information is public information, and can be reproduced from any phone directory.

 - However, it is confidential information when it is in the form of a list of your customers.